We are constantly working to provide more helpful information about 1031 exchanges, and we keep your comments and questions in mind.

 What is the first step in conducting a deferred exchange?

 Agents or investors should contact Realty Exchange Corporation to discuss the proposed exchange and obtain the necessary contract addendum for the property to be relinquished.
+There must be an exchange agreement signed by both the exchanger and Qualified Intermediary (QI) before the first relinquished property settlement.

 What is the role of the qualified intermediary?

-The new 1031 tax regulation provides for the use of a qualified intermediary when accomplishing a deferred exchange of investment or business real estate.
+The 1031 tax regulation provides for the use of a qualified intermediary when accomplishing a deferred exchange of investment or business real estate.

 The qualified intermediary plays an important key role by: